Acute Spinal Cord Injury

 - loss of bowel and bladder function

-The symptoms of SCI may resemble other medical conditions.
-Always consult your child's physician for a diagnosis.
+The symptoms of SCI may resemble other medical conditions or problems.
+Always consult your physician for a diagnosis.

 How are acute spinal cord injuries diagnosed?

 The full extent of the SCI may not be completely understood immediately after the injury, but may be revealed with a comprehensive medical evaluation and diagnostic testing.
 The diagnosis of SCI is made with a physical examination and diagnostic tests.
-During the examination, the physician obtains a complete medical history of the child and family and inquires as to how the injury occurred.
+During the examination, the physician obtains a complete medical history and inquires as to how the injury occurred.
 Trauma to the spinal cord can cause neurological problems and requires further medical follow-up.

 Diagnostic tests may include: